MARC Train: Improved service

 From 1989 to 1996, the Camden Line had high ridership growth and substantial changes to its stations.
 A new station at just off Route 32 was opened on July 31, 1989.
 MARC began service to Greenbelt station on May 3, 1993, seven months before Metro began serving the station.
-On January 31, 1994, MARC expanded midday service on the Camden and Brunswick lines, opened Laurel Race Track station to relieve a parking shortage at Laurel station, and closed the underused Berwyn station on the Camden Line.
+On January 31, 1994, MARC expanded midday service on the Camden and Brunswick lines, opened Laurel Racetrack station to relieve a parking shortage at Laurel station, and closed the underused Berwyn station on the Camden Line.
 On December 12, 1994, Muirkirk station (originally planned as South Laurel) was opened to reduce congestion on nearby Route 1.
 In 1996, a $1.2 million project added 600 parking spaces at Savage station to relieve crowding.
 In July 1996, the Elkridge station was closed and replaced with Dorsey station, which has a larger parking area and a dedicated interchange with Route 100.

 On April 30, 1987, the B&O was merged into CSX.
 CSX continued to operate Camden and Brunswick Line service.
 On July 6, 1987, MARC opened Metropolitan Grove station – the first new station on the Brunswick line in over a century.